Algorithmic Fidelity of Large Language Models in Generating Synthetic German Public Opinions: A Case Study: Limitations

 Another limitation concerns the inherent challenge of scaling and coding open-ended survey responses.
 While we propose reducing the number of classes to 16 in this paper which has also been proposed by recent social science research \cite{mellon2024}, there might be instances where this simplification may not fully capture the nuanced nature of the responses.
 To address this, future studies could incorporate qualitative analyses by subject matter experts as part of the final validation process.

 Additionally, our study focused on three open-weight LLMs and the German language, which could limit the scope of our findings and might have restricted the generalizability of our findings to other LLMs or languages.
 Future research should include a broader variety of models and prompting languages to explore their performance and generalizability.
+Moreover, as our approach primarily relies on zero-shot prompting, a promising next step would be to evaluate how alternative methods, such as fine-tuning (\citealp[e.g.,][]{cao-etal-2025-specializing,holtdirkAddressingSystematicNonresponse2025}), could influence model performance in the German context.